Mesothelioma

 - Adjuvant therapy

-- Chemotherapy drugs (including hormones) given after surgery or radiation
+- Chemotherapy drugs (including hormones) given after surgery or radiation or both to help prevent the cancer from coming back.

 - Anemia

 - Having too few red blood cells.
 Common side effect of chemotherapy.
+Symptoms of anemia include feeling tired, weak, and short of breath.

 - Biologic therapy

-this a type of chemotherapy, but it is usually classified as a separate
+- Treatment that stimulates the body's immune defense system to fight infection and disease.
+Also called immunotherapy.
+Some doctors consider this a type of chemotherapy, but it is usually classified as a separate type of treatment.

 - Clinical trials